patrickbucher/paedubucher.ch/articles.md/free-bsd-on-desktop-part-1.md

 ## Configure `dwm`

-By default, `dwm` uses the `Alt` as the modifier key (`MODKEY`).
-I prefer to use the «Windows» or «Super» Key), for it has no purpose on my system. (`Alt` is for some emacs-style readline commands.)
+By default, `dwm` uses the Alt key as the modifier key (`MODKEY`).
+I prefer to use the «Windows» or «Super» Key, for it has no other purpose on my system.
+(`Alt` is useful for some emacs-style readline commands.)
 To do this, the `MODKEY` variable has to be changed in `config.h` as follows:

     #define MODKEY Mod4Mask

-The default rules make Firefox to appear on the last tag, and Gimp to be used with floating layout, which makes no sense with more recent versions of Gimp.
+The default rules make Firefox appear on the last tag, and Gimp to be used with floating layout, which makes no sense with more recent versions of Gimp.
 Let's just undefine those rules:

     static const Rule rules[] = {
         {NULL, NULL, NULL, 0, 0, -1},